 The Honors College

 The Honors College is a unique community for academically talented and high-achieving undergraduate students.
 More than 800 Honors students participate in all majors, compete in varsity athletics and are accomplished musicians, student government leaders, community volunteers and more.
 All accepted first-year students receive a renewable merit scholarship.
-Honors students experience smaller class sizes (20 or fewer students per class), priority registration, enriched curriculum, faculty advisers, scholarship opportunities and advising, recognition of honors course work on transcripts, diploma and at graduation, a strong support network, and the option to live in Honors residence halls.
+Honors students experience smaller class sizes (20 or fewer students per class), priority registration, enriched curriculum, faculty advisers, scholarship opportunities and advising, recognition of honors course work on transcripts, diploma and at graduation, a strong support network and the option to live in Honors residence halls.
 Students also have opportunities to participate in special social, cultural and leadership activities.

 Office of Graduate Studies

 A hallmark of graduate education at TU is the emphasis on applied programs that provide the skills and knowledge needed by career professionals.
-Faculty and student research is closely related to graduate education and advances the mission of Towson University.
+Faculty and student research is closely related to graduate education and advances the mission of TU.
 The Office of Sponsored Programs and Research (OSPR) was established to assist faculty and staff in obtaining external support for research and scholarly activity.
-It serves the dual function of protecting TU’s interests in matters relating to external funding, while providing a high level of service TU faculty and staff members in identifying funding opportunities, and submitting complete and competitive proposals for research and scholarly projects.
+It serves the dual function of protecting TU’s interests in matters relating to external funding, while providing a high level of service to TU faculty and staff members in identifying funding opportunities, and submitting complete and competitive proposals for research and scholarly projects.
 Towson University actively seeks external funding for research and other scholarly projects.